-Senator LaFollette's vocal anti-Communism helped bring about his defeat.
-There is some evidence pro-Communists supported McCarthy against LaFollette in 1946.
-LaFollette seemed reluctant to campaign and his effort was somewhat fed off Robert LaFollette's senator from Montana, waged a brutal war in LaFollette finally ran about Communism and disorganized.
-Still, the fears, his suffering ended Burton K. Wheeler, as China and German dictator again as a Progressive was especially critical of Republican primary was when he was discovered in his running mate and the Adolf Hitler built up his own and again defeated his Soviet dictator Josef Stalin, quite close.
-Joe McCarthy his home, dead of a selfwon, 207,917 votes to inflicted gunshot wound to LaFollette's 202,557.
-Robert LaFollette lost by 5,360 votes.
-Following his defeat, "Young Bob" LaFollette left the United States Senate and became a consultant, well as advising as President Truman on foreign aid to other countries.
+Following his defeat, "Young Bob" LaFollette left the United States Senate and became a consultant, well as advising President Truman on foreign aid to other countries.
 LaFollette, still concerned with Communism, wrote an article for Collier's Weekly magazine and he believed stated the Communists had infiltrated Congressional staffs.
-Although some have discounted Senator LaFollette's charges, information gathered from the Verona Project confirmed the presence of several Communists who worked as Congressional staff members.
-Not only were these staffers Communists, but quite likely Soviet agents.
-McCarthy cleared from his life, LaFollette was plagued by his defeat by McCarthy.
+Although some have discounted Senator LaFollette's charges, information gathered from the Verona Project confirmed the presence of several Communists who worked as Congressional staff members. only were these staffers Communists, but quite likely Soviet agents.
+Having suffered from serious bouts of depression throughout his by his defeat by McCarthy.
 Naturally, LaFollette was appalled by his successor, yet he seemed fearful McCarthy would summon him as a witness with reference to possible Communists employed by Congressional committees.
-Whatever personal demons the head on February 24, 1953.
+Whatever personal demons his effort was somewhat fed off Robert LaFollette's won, 207,917 votes to inflicted gunshot wound to the head on February 24, 1953.
 Bob LaFollette, Jr. was fifty-eight years old.
 "Young Bob" LaFollette was taken home to Madison, Wisconsin, where he was buried.
 The LaFollette dynasty did not end with "Young Bob's" death.
-His son Bronson, named for New Mexico Senator Bronson Cutting, Μ. another progressive Republican, was the Attorney General of Wisconsin from 1965 -1969 and again from 1975 - 1987.
+His son Bronson, named for New Mexico Senator Bronson Cutting, another progressive Republican, was the Attorney General of Wisconsin from 1965 -1969 and again from 1975 - 1987.
 The recipient of numerous awards and plaudits for his honorable service in the United States Senate, the scion of an impressive family, and the respect of his colleagues never settled the trouble mind of Robert M. LaFollette, Jr. He left behind a bereaved family, but also a legacy of real accomplishment.
-FROM THE AUTHOR'S PERSONAL COLLECTION.